 The STDIN is saved to file descriptor 7 and the STDIN is redirected to a file.

 The STDIN reverted back to its original location after iterating over file lines.

 The last read command just to make sure that STDIN is reverted back to and you can use the keyboard normally.

 The file descriptors are closed automatically when the script exits.
 If you want to close the file descriptor yourself, redirect the file descriptor to this symbol &- it will be closed.

 As you can see, it gives error bad file descriptor because it is no longer exist.

-The lsof command is used to list all the opened files on the system.
+The lsof command is used to list all the opened files on the system and background processes.